antonbabenko/pre-commit-terraform/README.md

     <!-- markdownlint-disable-next-line no-inline-html -->
     </details>

-2. Note, that there can be a maximum of one `--terraform-plan-flags` argument.
+2. Note that there can be a maximum of one flag inside `--terraform-plan-flags`.
+Split into several `--args` to avoid using spaces in `--terraform-plan-flags`.
 Example of right usage:

     ```yaml
     - id: infracost_breakdown